-- Reductions in/limits in increases of greenhouse gas emissions and associated achievement of legally binding greenhouse gas emissions targets; - Reductions in/limits in increases of all emissions to air and associated achievement of air quality objectives, thereby contributing towards improvement or air quality and protection of human health; - Reductions in/limits in increases of consumption of non-renewable energy sources and achievement of legally binding renewable energy targets; and - Energy security.
+- Reductions in/limits in increases of greenhouse gas emissions and associated achievement of legally binding greenhouse gas emissions targets; - Reductions in/limits in increases of all emissions to air and associated achievement of air quality objectives, thereby contributing towards improvement of air quality and protection of human health; - Reductions in/limits in increases of consumption of non-renewable energy sources and achievement of legally binding renewable energy targets; and - Energy security.

-In implementing the Plan, the Authority will support relevant provisions contained in the National Climate Change Adaptation Framework (2018), the National Mitigation Plan (2017) and the Department of Transport, Tourism and Sport's 2017 "Adaptation Planning - Developing Resilience to Climate Change in the Irish Transport Sector".
+In implementing the Plan, the Authority will support relevant provisions contained in the National Climate Change Adaptation Framework (2018), the National Mitigation Plan (2017) and the Department of Transport, Tourism and Sport's 2017 "Adaptation Planning - Developing Resilience to Climate Change in the Irish Transport Sector", the National Energy and Climate Plan, Climate Change Action Plans of local authorities and any Regional Decarbonisation Plan prepared on foot of commitments included in the RSESs.